cogcompneuro/docs/docs/2025/Proceedings/Submission FAQs.md

 won’t withdraw the work and a co-author can put up the poster; however, the Presenter must stay registered.

-### **I can no longer attend CCN 2025.
-Can my co-author present my talk?** {#i-can-no-longer-attend-ccn-2025.-can-my-co-author-present-my-talk?}
+### I can no longer attend CCN 2025.
+Can my co-author present my talk?

 Talks selections are determined based on submissions and their Presenters jointly.
 As such, we won’t be able to transfer a talk to a different Presenter, unlike with a poster (see the above question).

-### **What is the timezone for the deadlines?** {#what-is-the-timezone-for-the-deadlines?}
+### What is the timezone for the deadlines?

 “Anywhere on Earth” or AOE; (UTC-12).
 You can think of this as midnight, your time.
 (In most time zones it ends up being several hours after midnight.)

-### **There seem to be two deadlines, which one…** {#there-seem-to-be-two-deadlines,-which-one…}
+### There seem to be two deadlines, which one…

 **tl;dr:** On the 17th we need your title, author list, and abstract (paper summary), but you have until the 20th to upload the PDF.
 If you are unsure, we advise you to keep the 17th as an internal deadline.

 Everything in the OpenReview submission form is due by the "**abstract registration deadline"** [abstract-deadline], anywhere on earth, except for the PDF.
 The PDF is due by the "**full submission deadline"** on [submission-deadline], anywhere on earth.
 It will not be possible to edit the author list, the presenter, or the reciprocal reviewer of a submission after [abstract-deadline].
 It will be possible to make edits to other submission metadata (including the title and the \~300-word abstract) from Feb 18th to [submission-deadline], but any major edits (that substantially change the evidence or contributions of the paper) will result in a desk rejection.

-### **Why are there two deadlines?** {#why-are-there-two-deadlines?}
+### Why are there two deadlines?

 The two deadlines exist for us to have time to recruit and onboard reviewers signing up as part of a submission, while keeping the final (PDF) deadline as late as our timeline allows.
-We suggest thinking about the overall deadline as [abstract-deadline] so you don't miss the abstract registration deadline.
+We suggest thinking about the overall deadline as [abstract-deadline] so you don’t miss the abstract registration deadline.

-### **How should I format the anonymized author block?** {#how-should-i-format-the-anonymized-author-block?}
+### How should I format the anonymized author block?

 Please use the anonymized title-author block included in the templates; see below.
 Do not duplicate this block (*e.g.*, according to the number of anonymized authors of